vo1x/Windows-Debloat-Guide/README.md

 - You want to receive Windows feature updates
 - You do not use a third-party antivirus and therefore require Windows Defender

-> Please keep in mind that you are doing this entirely at your own risk, and I will not be held liable for any data loss or damage.
+Please keep in mind that you are doing this entirely at your own risk, and I will not be held liable for any data loss or damage.
 So make a backup of all your files.

-## Prerequisite
+## Prerequisites

 The following are the prerequisites you must have before you begin.
 And wherever possible, an installation/setup guide has been included.

-> Please clone the repository to your computer.
+> ℹ Please clone the repository to your computer.
 The repo contains all of the necessary files.

 - Wim Tweak Tool:
     - Open RUN (`Win + R`), type `system32` and press **OK**.
 This will open the **System32** folder.